themightyoarfish/libav-zmq-streaming/README.md

 # Dependencies
-Unfortunately this is a bit shitty because there is no cmake support for libav.
-I pilfered a cmake script for finding ffmpeg from VTK (i think), but they do not include a bunch of library dependencies (not sure if forgotten or not necessary for certain versions of libav), so I hacked them in there until it worked.
+Unfortunately this is a bit shitty because there is no cmake support for libffmpeg.
+I pilfered a cmake script for finding ffmpeg from VTK (i think), but they do not include a bunch of library dependencies (not sure if forgotten or not necessary for certain versions of libffmpeg), so I hacked them in there until it worked.

 Basically you need most (but strangely not all) thats outlined here: https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu